 Step #8: There are some validations for entering the cycle dates.
 They have to fall within the range of the release dates under which the cycle is created.
 If not, a validation message gets displayed.

 Step #9: Once it is created.
 Choose the “May release” and observe its data.

-Step #1: Go to “Requirements->Requirements” option from the ALM sidebar.
+Step #1: Go to the “Requirements->Requirements” option from the ALM sidebar.

-Step #2: Create new requirement folder.
+Step #2: Create a new Requirement folder.
 For consistency I am going to go with the name, ALM training- May release and June Release subfolders.
 Enter the name and click OK.

 Step #3: Once created, you can choose in the tree folder structure and add additional properties.

-Step #4: Adding Requirements: Click on “New Requirement” icon from the menu while choosing the folder under which you want to add the requirement.
-The author name gets auto-populated.
+Step #4: Adding Requirements: Click on the “New Requirement” icon from the menu while choosing the folder under which you want to add the requirement.
+The author's name gets auto-populated.
 Enter the name and choose the relevant requirement type from the drop-down.
 I am going to choose “Testing”.

-Step #5: Link the requirement to a cycle and release: Once you have added the requirement name and other details, you can now link it to any release and cycles as desired.
-You can do that by clicking on the “Target Release” drop down and selecting the release information.
-Since in our example this belong to the may release I am going to choose the same from the drop-down.
+Step #5: Link the requirement to a cycle and release: Once you have added the requirement name and other details, you can now link it to any Release and Cycles as desired.
+You can do that by clicking on the “Target Release” drop-down and selecting the Release information.
+Since in our example this belongs to the may release I am going to choose the same from the drop-down.

 Note: You can associate a requirement with more than one release.

 Step #6: To choose the Cycle.
-Click on “Target Cycle” drop down and choose the required Cycle.
+Click on the “Target Cycle” drop-down and choose the required Cycle.
 Since our login is a crucial function, I would like to perform it in every cycle.
 So I am going to map it to all 3 cycles under the May release.
 Here is how I do it.